Sustainability

 Step 4: Approval of priority issues

-• Approval of the final identified material issues by the Executive Committee and the Board of Directors
+• Approval of the final identified material issues by the Management Council and the Board of Directors

 Sustainability Implementation Structure

-Sapporo Holdings formulates an overall policy for implementing the Sapporo Group’s sustainability activities and has established a Group Sustainability Promotion Committee.
-This committee is chaired by the President and representative director of the Company, who is responsible for coordination and adjustment within the Group.
+Sapporo Holdings has established a Group Sustainability Committee, chaired by the President and representative director of the Company, as an organization that formulates an overall policy for the promotion of the Group's sustainability activities and ensures cooperation and coordination within the Group.

-The Corporate Planning Department of Sapporo Holdings develops and implements various measures to promote sustainability activities in each Group company, holds monthly meetings for Sustainability personnel, and shares information and progress.
+The Corporate Planning Department of Sapporo Holdings develops and implements various measures to promote sustainability activities in each Group company, and works with sustainability personnel at operating companies to share information and confirm progress.

 The Sapporo Group's Sustainability Implementation Structure